 Ball valve seacocks are installed on the thru hulls for the livewell and washdown accessories.
 The seacocks must be in the open position for operation.
+The open position can be obtained by pulling up on the remote arm attached to the seacock handle.
+Pushing down on the remote arm closes the seacock.

-All seacocks should be in the closed position if not in use or if the boat is unattended to prevent water from entering if a plumbing component fails.
+All seacocks should be in the closed position if not in use or if the boat is unattended to prevent the taking on of water if a plumbing component fails.